RecList/evalRS-KDD-2023/README_KDD_2023.md

 For in-depth explanations on the code and the template scripts, see the instructions below and check the provided examples and tutorials in `notebooks`.

-For information on how the original dataset was built and what meta-data are available, please refer to [this paper](http://www.cp.jku.at/people/schedl/Research/Publications/pdf/schedl_ijmir_2017.pdf).
+For information on how the original datasets were built and what meta-data are available, please refer to these papers: [LFM-1b](http://www.cp.jku.at/people/schedl/Research/Publications/pdf/schedl_ijmir_2017.pdf), [WASABI](https://dl.acm.org/doi/10.1007/s10579-022-09601-8).

 [//]: # (TODO: add a reference to the notebook used to merge the two datasets)